iBug/iBug-source/_home/projects.md

 Aurora is a clean, responsive Jekyll theme for GitHub Pages.

 It was the theme for my Project Pages before I moved completely to Minimal Mistakes.
 I have published this theme [on RubyGems](https://rubygems.org/gems/aurora-theme).

+---

+I have another set of [smaller projects](/small-projects) that I don't think is worth showing here, but you're free to explore them if you're interested.